 ...is an interdisciplinary collaboration that seeks to understand how navigational demands affect spatial cognition, and how these differ for men and women across the lifespan.
 Navigation requires good spatial cognition, but the links between navigation, mobility, and spatial ability are not well understood.
 Males have larger ranges than females in a wide range of societies and do better at some spatial tests, suggesting that differences in spatial performance may arise from differences in natural mobility patterns.
 We want to know whether this is so, why the mobility differences exist, and how mobility, navigational style and spatial performance are related.
 The adaptive arguments proposed in the evolutionary literature suggest that men gain greater fitness benefits from large-scale travel, while the risks and costs of travel are greater for women, particularly women of reproductive age.
 We are therefore also measuring variables that reflect these fitness gains and risks, to test specific hypotheses that have been proposed to explain these patterns.

 We are collecting data both in the field and in the lab.
-Because our cognitive abilities evolved to solve problems faced in the context of small-scale subsistence economies, our field sites include mobile, small-scale forager-farmer populations (the Hadza of Tanzania, the Shuar of Ecuador, The Tsimane of Bolivia, and the Twe of Namibia), as well as urban residents of Salt Lake City.
+Because our cognitive abilities evolved to solve problems faced in the context of small-scale subsistence economies, our field sites include mobile, small-scale forager-farmer populations (the Hadza of Tanzania, the Shuar of Ecuador, The Tsimane of Bolivia, and the Twe of Namibia), as well as urban residents of Salt Lake City and different occupational groups such as plumbers who travel frequently, repairing plumbing systems and the like vs office workers who generally have a static work place.
 Our lab studies feature the development of virtual environments in which we can gain experimental control not possible in the field.
 It is an interdisciplinary effort, involving collaborators from Anthropology, Psychology, and Geography.
 The SCAN project launched in 2013 with support from the NSF program in Interdisciplinary Behavioral and Social Science Research.
 In 2017, with support from the NSF program in Developmental Sciences, we extended the project to children and adolescents, to study the factors shaping children's mobility and spatial learning.